 |Market your University of Sheffield experience to employers||

-Whether you are looking for work in the UK, your home country, or other countries worldwide, it is important to explain to employers what you have gained from your time at the University of Sheffield.
-In particular, if you are returning home to work, don’t assume that an employer will understand and value the advantages that overseas study can bring.
+Whether you are looking for work in the UK or other countries worldwide, it is important to explain to employers what you have gained from your time at the University of Sheffield.
+Don’t assume that an employer will understand and value the advantages that study in the UK can bring.
 It is your job to explain it to them and give details of the ‘added’ value’ this experience enables you to offer to their company/organisation.

 You may wish to highlight the following